 The Student Handbook is a source of basic information CHS students need for carrying out their course of study.
 It is the official source of school policies and requirements for participation in academic, extracurricular and informal activities at Catholic High School.
 The handbook provides parents with information to enable them to assist and support the efforts and activities of their sons.

 Download the most current version of the Catholic High Student Handbook here (2.5Mb PDF file).

-In a setting which is individualized and personal, our school guidance and counseling programs assist students to learn about themselves, their interpersonal relationships, and behaviors that advance their personal development.
+In a setting which is individualized and personal, our school counseling programs assist students to learn about themselves, their interpersonal relationships, and behaviors that advance their personal development.